 And on and on and on the texts go.
-You can see where I am coming from in why I would make it such a dominant part of my writing and my speaking over the years.
-I do see that God’s calling on my life and somewhat on Desiring God’s life — the ministry — is to help people prepare to suffer like it says in 1 Peter 4:19, “Therefore let those who suffer according to God’s will entrust their souls to a faithful Creator while doing good.”
+You can see where I am coming from, and why I would make it such a dominant part of my writing and my speaking over the years.
+I do see that as God’s calling on my life and somewhat on Desiring God’s life — the ministry.
+It should help people prepare to suffer like it says in 1 Peter 4:19: “Therefore let those who suffer according to God’s will entrust their souls to a faithful Creator while doing good.”
 This is what Peter was doing.
 I think all of 1 Peter is designed to help people get ready to suffer.

 Now, when you put as much emphasis on the sovereignty of God as I do, there is a certain burden you feel, at least I feel, to help people understand how this sovereignty is good news in suffering and not just in easy times.
 So, that is all to say: Yes, Noah is right.